Il Messaggero

-Il Messaggero (Italian : "The Messenger") is an Italian newspaper based in Rome, Italy.
+Il Messaggero (English: "The Messenger") is an Italian daily newspaper based in Rome, Italy.
 It has been in circulation since 1878.
+It is one of the main national newspapers in Italy.

 History and profile

 Il Messaggero was founded in December 1878.
 On 1 January 1879, the first issue of Il Messaggero was published, under the management of Luigi Cesana.
 The paper aimed at being the newspaper of newspapers and at providing its readers with all opinions and all events.
 The first four copies of the paper were delivered as free samples to the subscribers of the newspaper, Il Fanfulla.
-One of the early editors-in-chief of Il Messaggero was Alberto Cianca who resigned from the post due to political reasons.
+One of the early editors-in-chief of Il Messaggero was Alberto Cianca,who resigned from the post due to political reasons.

 Since its inception, Il Messaggero has been owned by different companies.
 One of the former owners is Montedison through the Ferruzzi Group.
 In 1996 the paper was acquired by Francesco Gaetano Caltagirone.
 He founded the Caltagirone Editore in 1999.
 The company is the majority owner of the paper which has its 90%.
 Its leaders include Azzurra Caltagirone, the partner of the political leader Pierferdinando Casini, on its board.
 The company also owns Corriere Adriatico and Il Mattino.
 The publisher of the daily is Il Messaggero S.p.A.

 Il Messaggero is published in broadsheet format and is based in Rome.
 In addition to its national edition the paper has 12 local editions, including those for the regions of Lazio, Umbria, Marche, Abruzzo and Tuscany.
-The daily has a centre-left political leaning.